 16. See the view from Mt Coot-tha lookout

-Time to head outside the Brisbane city and explore as a solo journey in Brisbane continues towards Cairns.
+Time to head outside Brisbane city and explore as a solo journey in Brisbane continues towards Cairns.
 Mt Coot-tha lookout is a short 7 km West of Brisbane’s CBD.
 If you drive, or someone is driving you that’s the easiest as there is plenty of free off-street and on-street parking as well as 5 bus parking bays.
-OR you can get Uber and taxies too.
+OR you can get Uber and taxis too.
 Using public transport?
 No worries.
-Get on bus 471 that travels from Adelaide Street in Brisbane City to this lookout every day.
+Get on bus 471 which travels from Adelaide Street in Brisbane City to this lookout every day.
 While you are there, stop in at the Planetarium after wandering through the spectacular gardens.

 17. Day Trip to beautiful Noosa

-If you are heading to Noosa for the weekend or on your east coast journey in Australia, some must-dos are the main beach in Noosa, coastal walk along the national park and this awesome fairy pool (35 mins return hike from the main beach), hell’s gate, learn to surf and just chill in one of many Noosa’s bar and restaurants.
+If you are heading to Noosa for the weekend or on your east coast journey in Australia, some must-dos are the main beach in Noosa, a coastal walk along the national park, and this awesome fairy pool (35 mins return hike from the main beach), hell’s gate, learn to surf and just chill in one of many Noosa’s bar and restaurants.

 18. Day trip to Surfers Paradise